 Doctor of Philosophy

 Specific Course Requirements: Students are required to achieve proficiency in a Near Eastern language sufficient to enable them to do advanced research in that language.
-A second-year proficiency in a second or third Near Eastern language may also be required, depending on the language or area of specialization.
-In addition, candidates are required to gain an adequate knowledge of Near Eastern history and the methods of historical research; and to prepare themselves in such other special subjects as may be necessary for work on their proposed dissertation topics.
+Proficiency in a second or third Near Eastern language may also be required, depending on the language or area of specialization.
+In addition, candidates are required to gain an adequate knowledge of research methods applicable to the Near Eastern studies and to prepare themselves in special subjects as may be necessary for work on their proposed dissertation topics.

 Foreign Language Requirement: Advanced reading ability in French and German.

 Preliminary Examination: The preliminary examination committee determines when the student is ready to take the exams.
-They are administered by the end of the sixth semester of graduate study.
-There are four examinations for each subfield 1) two major exams in the field of the student's specialization, at least one of which is a language exam in which the student must read, translate, and critically discuss advanced texts.
-2) Two minor exams in a secondary field or discipline.
+They are administered before the end of the sixth semester of graduate study.
+There are four examinations for each subfield: 1) two major exams in the field of the student's specialization, at least one of which is a language exam in which the student must read, translate, and critically discuss advanced texts; 2) two minor exams in a secondary field or discipline.

-Dissertation Prospectus: A prospectus outlining plans for the student's dissertation must be submitted within three months after passing the prelim exams.
+Dissertation Prospectus: A prospectus outlining plans for the student's dissertation must be submitted by December 1 of the student's seventh term in the program.